beast-dev/doc/tutorials/workshop_discrete_diffusion_ebov/workshop_discrete_diffusion_ebov.md

 ### Analyzing the BEAST output using TreeTracer

 It's interesting that the trace plot of the joint density in Tracer already seemed fairly stable after only 4 million iterations.
 Let's have a look in `TreeTracer` (Hong et al., 2026) if the chain has already converged in phylogenetic tree space.
-There are two tutorials on TreeTracer readily available: [TreeTracer tutorial 1](beast_analysing_beast_output) and [TreeTracer tutorial 2](tracer_convergence).
+There are two tutorials on TreeTracer readily available: [TreeTracer tutorial 1](analysing-beast-output) and [TreeTracer tutorial 2](tracer_convergence).
 Launch `TreeTracer`, load the <samp>EBOV_DRC_18-20_BASTA_10m.trees</samp> file, and click the `Compute RF distances` and `Compute MDS` buttons:

 {% include image.html file="bastatreetracer1.png" prefix=root_url %}

+Moving over to the `Within-run Analysis` panel confirms the burn-in of at least a few million iterations we observed in `Tracer`, and this in each pairwise 2D projection (MDS1 x MDS2, MDS1 x MDS3, MDS2 x MDS3) of the MDS; (very) light blue dots represent tree samples from the start of the analysis, whereas dark blue samples represent the latest trees sampled from the Markov chain:

 {% include image.html file="bastatreetracer2.png" prefix=root_url %}

+We can obtain a more objective confirmation of a lack of tree convergence and mixing with the sample and its current burn-in setting by checking the `Diagnostics` panel.
+First click the `Compute RF Trace` button, followed by the `Compute Tree-ESS` button.
+The different trace plots that will appear confirm that we need to modify the burn-in when inspecting the stored tree samples.
+Further, the `tree ESS` - similar to the ESS values in Tracer for continuous parameters, but for phylogenetic trees - is colored red (indicating a Fréchet correlation ESS far below the threshold of 500) and hence indicates that we need to reassess our current burn-in setting and (very likely) the current chain length:

 {% include image.html file="bastatreetracer3.png" prefix=root_url %}

+It's hence a good idea to go back to the `Compute Distances` panel and set a burn-in of 400 tree samples, leaving 601 tree samples to be analysed.
+You don't have to restart the TreeTracer application to do this, but you can if you find this to be easier.
+Click the `Compute RF distances` and `Compute MDS` buttons to recompute all metrics and visualisations with this updated burn-in setting:

 {% include image.html file="bastatreetracer4.png" prefix=root_url %}